 Were you one of those kids who used to wander in the chemistry lab of the school looking at the beakers filled with different chemicals?
-Were you curious about various chemical explosions and dreamt of making this as your career?
-Every year thousands of students enrol in various Chemistry courses at both the undergraduate and postgraduate level.
+Were you curious about various chemical explosions and dreamt of making this your career?
+Every year thousands of students enrol in various Chemistry courses at both the undergraduate and postgraduate levels.
 There are several international universities offering quality degree programs in Chemistry.
 But before moving forward with the course of your choice, it is important to know every detail associated with it.
-Here’s an insightful blog to walk you through the main branches of Chemistry which constitutes all the chemical and reactive compounds in the subject.
+Here’s an insightful blog to walk you through the main branches of Chemistry which constitute all the chemical and reactive compounds in the subject.

 This Blog Includes:

 - Relationship Between Chemistry and Other Branches of Science

 - Understanding Chemistry